samanvitha7/Kalasangam/ADMIN_SYSTEM_STATUS.md

 ## 🎉 Current Status: **FULLY FUNCTIONAL**

-The admin panel system is now **completely working** with all login issues resolved!
+The admin panel system is now **completely working** with all issues resolved!

 ## ✅ **Fixed Issues:**